solliancenet/foundationallm-aifoundry-workshop/README.md

 ## Labs and Demos

-### Lab 1: A practical use of the Azure AI Model Inference API
+### Lab 1: Models in Azure AI Foundry

-- **Objective**: Understand the Azure AI Model Inference API in Azure AI Foundry and how to leverage it in a solution.
+- **Objective**: Understand the management of models in Azure AI Foundry, including Azure AI Model Inference API and evaluation.
 - **Duration**: 30 minutes
 - **Prerequisites**: Access to Azure AI Foundry.